The Audley: More Than a Trophy

 It started with service.

-From my time as commissioner of NBL Canada to my ongoing work supporting the growth of the game and the Basketball Super League, I’ve poured countless hours into this space.
+From my time as NBLCanada commissioner to my ongoing work supporting the growth of the game and the Basketball Super League, I’ve poured countless hours into this space.

 Not for attention.